Graspower/PLP-support/README.md

 <h1 align="center">📊 PLP-Support Data Processing 🛠️</h1>

-This repository houses 🐍 Python scripts designed to efficiently process ticket data extracted from multiple 📂 CSV files.
+This repository houses 🐍 Python scripts designed to efficiently process ticket data extracted from multiple 📂 CSV files of closed and created tickets.
 These scripts provide a clear overview of ticket activity by summarizing the number of tickets 📥 **received** and 📤 **closed** within a specific timeframe, offering valuable insights through aggregated results.

+**Additionaly**
+There are two files that provide a visual analysis of the aggregated data.

 ---